Models and Integral Differentials of Hyperelliptic Curves: Introduction

-The last work we want to recall represents a very important ingredient of the strategy we will use in this paper (described more precisely in the next subsection).
-T. Dokchitser in \cite{Dok} shows that the toric resolution of $C$ gives a regular model in case of $\Delta_v$-regularity (\cite[Definition 3.9]{Dok}).
+The last work we want to recall represents an important ingredient of the strategy we will use in this paper (described more precisely in the next subsection).
+T.\ Dokchitser in \cite{Dok} shows that the toric resolution of $C$ gives a regular model in case of $\Delta_v$-regularity (\cite[Definition 3.9]{Dok}).
 This result, used also in \cite{FN}, holds for general curves and in any residue characteristic.
-In his paper, Dokchitser also describes a basis of integral differentials since his model is explicit, i.e., given as open cover of affine schemes.
-In Corollary \ref{RegularityAfterTranslationCorollary} and Theorem \ref{TheoremDifferentialsInCaseOfRegularity}, we will rephrase his results for hyperelliptic curves by using cluster picture invariants from \S \ref{ClustersSection}.
+In his paper, Dokchitser also describes a basis of integral differentials since his model is given as open cover of affine schemes.
+In Corollary \ref{RegularityAfterTranslationCorollary} and Theorem \ref{DifferentialsNestedTheorem}, we will rephrase his results for hyperelliptic curves by using rational cluster picture invariants from \S \ref{ClustersSection}.